scottdillon/TIF-Stack/README.md

     - Fill in the `PG_HOST`, `PG_PORT`, `PG_USER`, `PGPASSWORD`, `PG_DATABASE` with your postgresql host, port and credentials.
     - `PG_OUTPUT_ADDRESS` is a tag that is attached to the data collected.
     - Fill in the `TELEGRAF_HOST` variable.
 This will be added as a tag on all the data from the host where it's running.
 If running telegraf on multiple hosts, you can use this to filter out telegraf data.
+    - If you'd like to add any additional global tags, you can use the commented out example under the `[global_tags]` header.
 - **influxdb.env**
     - Fill in the `INFLUX_USERNAME` and `INFLUX_PASSWORD`.
 These will be your login credentials to the influxDB instance.
 - **grafana.env**